Lost your keys again? These great key finders will locate them in a jiffy

 Pebblebee Finder ($30)

 Pebblebee’s Finder touts an impressive tracking range of 200 feet, a distance that’s a bit longer than other Bluetooth trackers on our list.
 The tracker’s stainless-steel design adds to its durability, and you can even replace the device’s year-long battery once it’s depleted.
 In addition to the loud buzzer, the tracker also features a bright LED that pulses, so you have a better chance of finding your keys in low-light situations.
 The Pebblebee Finder does require iOS 9 or later, however, or Android version 5.0 or above.
-It does work without the app running, though, so you don’t have to worry about it draining your phone’s battery.
+It works without the need for an app to run in the background, so you don’t have to worry about it draining your phone’s battery.

 Buy one now from:

 Chipolo’s Bluetooth tracker comes in two variations: the Chipolo Plus and the Chipolo Classic.
 Both offer the same set of features — you can trigger a remote alarm, for instance, or check the last known location of your device — but they differ in terms of hardware.
 The Chipolo Plus is water-resistant, comes in several colors, and has an alarm volume of 100 decibels.
 The Classic, on the other hand, is a bit smaller and a features a 90-decibel alarm.
 You can also open the latter and replace the battery, though the same can’t be said for the Plus model.
 It really comes down to personal preference, however, given both can be had for the same price.
-Do you want a water-resistant build or a replaceable battery?
-Read more here.

 Buy one now from:

-Note: Update: Added Pixie to the list.